-- 5.2 For practical subjects, 70 marks shall be awarded based on the performance in the End Semester Examinations and 3 0 marks shall be awarded based on the day-to-day performance as Internal Marks. - There shall be two seminar presentations during II year I semester and II semester respectively.
+- 5.3 There shall be two seminar presentations during II year I semester and II semester respectively.
 For seminar, a student under the supervision of a faculty member, shall collect the literature on a topic and critically review the literature and submit it to the department in a report form and shall make an oral presentation before the Departmental Academic Committee consisting of Head of the Department, Supervisor and two other senior faculty members of the department.
-For each Seminar there will be only internal evaluation of 50 marks.
-A candidate has to secure a minimum of 50% of marks to be declared successful. - 5.4 A candidate shall be deemed to have secured the minimum academic requirement in a subject if he secures a minimum of 40% of marks in the End semester Examination and a minimum aggregate of 50% of the total marks in the End Semester Examination and Internal Examination taken together. - 5.5 In case the candidate does not secure the minimum academic requirement in any subject (as specified in 5.4) he has to reappear for the End semester Examination in that subject. - A candidate shall be given one chance to re-register for each subject provided the internal marks secured by a candidate are less than 50% and so has failed in the end examination.
+For each Seminar there will be only internal evaluation of 100 marks.
+A candidate has to secure a minimum of 50% of marks to be declared successful. - 5.4 A candidate shall be deemed to have secured the minimum academic requirement in a subject if he secures a minimum of 40% of marks in the End semester Examination and a minimum aggregate of 50% of the total marks in the End Semester Examination and Internal Examination taken together. - 5.5 In case the candidate does not secure the minimum academic requirement in any subject (as specified in 5.4) he has to reappear for the End semester Examination in that subject.

+- 5.6 A candidate shall be given one chance to re-register for each subject provided the internal marks secured by a candidate are less than 50% and so has failed in the end examination.
 In such a case, the candidate must re-register for the subject(s) and secure the required minimum attendance.
 The candidate's attendance in the re-registered subject(s) shall be calculated separately to decide upon his eligibility for writing the end examination in those subject(s).
-In the eventof the student taking another chance, his internal marks and end examination marks obtained in the previous attempt stand cancelled. - 5.7 In case the candidate secures less than the required attendance in any subject, he shall not be permitted to write the End Examination in that subject.
+In the event of the student taking another chance, his internal marks and end examination marks obtained in the previous attempt stand cancelled. - 5.7 In case the candidate secures less than the required attendance in any subject, he shall not be permitted to write the End Examination in that subject.
 He shall reregister the subject when next offered. - 5.8 Laboratory examination for M. Tech. courses must be conducted with two Examiners, one of them being the Laboratory Class Teacher and the second examiner shall be another Laboratory Teacher.